consoledotdev/home/content/tools/server-monitoring.md

 you just need basic monitoring.
 For example, although the alerting functionality is very sophisticated there is no top level concept of an alert - these exist as “Monitors” and are dependent on the trigger source e.g. a server metric or synthetic check status.
+This means it is flexible for large environments but is cumbersome for smaller use cases.

 Datadog is also very expensive.
 The free version is limited to 5 hosts and only 1 day of data retention, plus no alerting, custom metrics or support for containers.
-Unless you're just collecting a few metrics in a development environment that doesn't require alerts, you will need to pay.
+Monitoring without alerting is not very useful.
 Costs escalate quickly and unexpectedly, especially with usage based pricing on log monitoring or custom metrics that you have limited control over.
-It's not designed for small environments that only need basic monitoring.
+Datadog is not designed for small environments that only need basic monitoring.

 {{< close-div >}}